Oswego Cinema 7 coming back to life with the help of an $80,000 grant

 Asked whether the advent of Netflix and Amazon Prime Video has hurt his business, Zurich replied, “You know, you can eat at home, or you can eat at a restaurant.
 You can watch a movie on a small screen, or you can watch a movie on a large screen.
 There’s a tremendous amount of movies being made for hundreds of millions of dollars that we’ll be able to show, and by showing them on the large screen with very comfortable surroundings, with those lounge chairs, it’s really a completely different experience.
 And people like to go out for an entertaining night.
 Movies have always been a source of entertainment and escapism.”

-Zurich Cinemas owns 12 other theatres besides the one in Oswego, 11 in New York state and one in Connecticut, for a total of 85 screens.
+Zurich Cinemas owns 12 other theaters besides the one in Oswego, 11 in New York state and one in Connecticut, for a total of 85 screens.

 Conrad Zurich was appreciative of the $80,000 grant.
 “It’s a help, and it’s something we’re happy to do,” he said.

-And though theatres throughout New York are presently closed, Zurich remains optimistic.
+And though theaters throughout New York are presently closed, Zurich remains optimistic.

 “Forty-seven states in the country are open right now and, unfortunately, we are not,” he said.
 “But hopefully, that will change very soon.”